xvik/guice-persist-orient/README.md

 Read more about [orient transactions](http://www.orientechnologies.com/docs/last/orientdb.wiki/Transactions.html)

-**NOTE**: orient 2 is more strict about transactions: now ODocument could be created only inside transaction and object proxy can't be used outside of transaction (but from 2.0.5 proxies work again).
+**NOTE**: orient 2 is more strict about transactions: now ODocument could be created only inside transaction and object proxy can't be used outside of transaction.

 When you get error: